 “Through April, though, there were signs of falling employment as real-time tax data shows the number of employees on companies’ payrolls fell noticeably, and vacancies were sharply down too, with hospitality again falling steepest.”

-What’s more, the number of job vacancies available has also decreased substantially, with the number of empty posts dropping by 170,000 to 637,000, compared to the previous quarter.
+What’s more, the number of job vacancies available has also decreased substantially as a result of the covid-19 pandemic, with the number of empty posts dropping by 170,000 to 637,000, compared to the previous quarter.

 Research from an independent think tank also found that, as is often the case in economic slumps, young people were most likely to have lost work or seen their income drop as a result of the corona crisis.
 The Resolution Foundation identified that more than one in three 18-24 year olds is now earning less than before the outbreak.